DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-performance-recommendations/index.md

 Translating these into business impact:

-- **Better performance / lower latency** → Improved user experience (UX) and higher conversion rates
+- **Better performance / lower latency** → Improved UX and higher conversion rates

 - **Reduced origin load and bandwidth** → Lower infrastructure and maintenance costs

 - **Ensured availability / uptime** → Business resiliency, positive reputation, better UX

 ## Key Performance Metrics

+Measuring the right metrics reveals which issues affect real users and guides effective remediation.

 Effective optimization starts with measuring the _right_ things – which interestingly is slightly different for everyone.
 Nonetheless, most people would agree to focus on user-centric metrics for website performance, using [TTFB as a diagnostic tool](https://blog.cloudflare.com/ttfb-is-not-what-it-used-to-be/) for server responsiveness, but prioritizing Core Web Vitals for measuring user experience.